milanmueller/milanmueller.github.io/content/posts/learning-haskell-01.md

     , reservedOpNames = ["[", "]", ","]
     }
 ```
 I should note that none of what I'm doing here is supposed to be best practice.
-I'm using parsec for the first time and I like to use a "try until it works" approach when learning new things.
+I'm using Parsec for the first time and I like to use a "try until it works" approach when learning new things.
-So maybe what I'm doing here is genius, maybe it's stupid, maybe something in between.
-Time will tell.

 For each type of our AST, we create a parsing function.
-I won't include all of them here (the complete source is on [github](https://github.com/milanmueller/tasdb)), but as an example, here is the parser for the types:
+I won't include all of them here (the complete source is on [github](https://github.com/milanmueller/tasdb)), but as an example, here is the parser for our metric types (this one should be able to parse `int`, `bool` or custom enums `enum ["option1", "option2", "option3"]`):
 ``` Haskell
 parseType :: Parser Type
 parseType = parseIntType <|> parseBoolType <|> parseEnumType